laestrada/laestrada.github.io/_recipes/flan.md

 This is a favorite dessert of Lucas's dad.
 It's very creamy, tasty, and rich.

 TIME: 90 Minutes
-YIELD: 12 Empanadas

-### Details
-These empanadas can be made with a variety of filling.
-Our favorites have included impossible beef, curried potatos, and frijoles guisados.

 ## Ingredients
 ### Flan
 * 1 can sweetened condensed milk